-DEFINITIONS
+3. DEFINITIONS

-Complainant is an individual who believes they have been subjected to sex discrimination, sex-based harassment, sexual misconduct or retaliation or who is believed by another to have been subjected to such conduct, who was participating or attempting to participate in the Colleges education program or activity at the time of the alleged misconduct.
-This term will be used throughout the policy whether or not an individual chooses to file a complaint or participate in an investigation or resolution process.
+Complainant is an individual who believes they have been subjected to discrimination, sexual harassment, sexual misconduct, and retaliation or who is believed by another to have been subjected to such conduct, who was participating or attempting to participate in the Colleges education program or activity at the time of the alleged misconduct.
+This term will be used throughout the policy whether or not an individual chooses to file a complaint or participate in an investigation/resolution process.